CH819/ransomware-detector-ds/gateway/readme.txt

 │         │  {
 │         │    command: "RECOVER",
 │         │    node_id: "client-1",
-│         │    infected_backup_id: "v3",      // <-- RETRIEVED FROM STORAGE
 │         │    timestamp: "2025-01-13T10:35:01Z"
 │         │  }
 │         │
-│         │  NOTE: Gateway retrieves infected_backup_id from node_backup_info
-│         │  and passes it to Recovery Manager.
-Recovery Manager decides │         │  which backup to restore from (e.g., the one before "v3").
 └─────────┘

 STEP 7: RECOVERY MANAGER → GATEWAY